 Amizade has cooperated with community organizations in Karagwe District, Tanzania since 2003.
 The Karagwe District covers a large area between the west coast of Lake Victoria and the eastern boarder of Rwanda.
 A mountain range with heights near 4,500 feet exists through much of the region.
 Temperatures are often very comfortable and temperate, and the region typically experiences cycles of dry and rainy seasons.

-As a Tanzania summerr student you will live in a resource-scarce rural environment, and you will also have opportunities to experience urban Africa and you will struggle through the intellectual challenges of global ethics.
+As a UI Tanzania summer student you will live in a resource-scarce rural environment, and you will also have opportunities to experience urban Africa and you will struggle through the intellectual challenges of global ethics.
 You will work with non-government organizations committed to locally-driven development in a variety of ways, and you’ll have the opportunity to consider your experiences with an established development professional.
-You’ll try to help address shocking economic poverty, you’ll experience Tanzania’s profoundly welcoming and warm culture, you’ll see African Animals, and you’ll visit Zanzibar.
+You’ll try to help address shocking economic poverty, you’ll experience Tanzania’s profoundly welcoming and warm culture, and you’ll eve see some animals.
 The experience will be incredibly enriching and profoundly challenging.

 Program Tuition Includes:

 - An incredible camping safari experience through the Serengeti